f5devcentral/f5-agility-labs-irules/docs/class2/module2/lab3.rst

 .. image:: /_static/class2/open_DNS_resolver.gif
    :scale: 50 %

-Here we see an example of an DNS Amplification attack using an open DNS resolver:

 Figure 2:
 ~~~~~~~~~
 .. image:: /_static/class2/amplification_attack.gif
    :scale: 50 %
+Here we see an example of an DNS Amplification attack using an open DNS resolver

 Restraints:
 ~~~~~~~~~~~

 The following restraints complicate the request from the business to relax the enforced security posture:

 - Respond to queries from any source, even open resolvers.
 - Respond to DNS queries over both TCP and UDP.